To avoid numeric overflow conditions, the C/C++ function should define a decimal data type as big as it can handle.

 An attempt to pass a number larger than 99 or smaller than -99 would result in a loss of significant digits.

 Any fractional numeric data that is passed or returned that does not fit as it is being assigned is rounded according to the Teradata rounding rules.
-For details, see Teradata Vantage™ - Data Types and Literals, B035-1143.
+For more information on rounding, see “Decimal/Numeric Data Types" in Teradata Vantage™ - Data Types and Literals, B035-1143.